psampir/esrb-predictor/README.md

 ## Overview

-This project aims to build a model can be used to predict ESRB (Entertainment Software Rating Board) ratings for video games basing on their content descriptors.
+This project aims to build a ML model which can be used to predict ESRB (Entertainment Software Rating Board) ratings for video games basing on their content descriptors.

 It's able to classify games into one of the following age groups: